 2. Introduce Personal Development Plans (PDPs)

 Personal development was rated as the top reason employees wanted training.
 Personal development will mean different things to different people.
 This is why it’s important to create individual, tailored Personal Development Plans (PDPs) for each of your staff members.

-Have line managers sit down with their teams to pinpoint goals which address weak spots and enable each individual to reach their career aspirations.
-From these, set realistic goals and assign any resources needed for achieving them.
+Have line managers sit down with their teams to pinpoint goals that address weak spots and enable each individual to reach their career aspirations.
+From there, set realistic goals and assign any resources needed for achieving them.
 Build regular one-to-ones into your business to keep tabs on how PDPs are progressing.

 3. Introduce on-the-job training

 On-the-job training was chosen as the most effective form of training by over 4 in 10 workers (43%).
 This form of training is a great time and cost-effective solution for workplace training.
 By allowing employees to be more hands-on, they learn new skills from either external advisors or senior staff members, completing the tasks in a real work scenario.
 Often, this can be more effective than listening to speakers and offers the opportunity to assess whether training has been successful in real-time.

 4. Initiate a coaching or mentoring system at your business

 Coaching or mentoring was the second most popular form of training found by the survey, with one-quarter (25%) selecting it as their favorite.
 Coaching and mentoring schemes offer numerous benefits for employers and employees.